phplrt/parser-contract/README.md

 ## Parser Contracts

-A set of interfaces for abstraction over lexers.
+A set of interfaces for abstraction over parsers.

 ## Parser Interfaces